targetteal/o2-en/en_US/3.0/meta-agreements.md

 1. **Degradation**.
 An [Objection](#objections) is about a harm that the [Proposal](#proposal) may cause to the [Circle](#circles).
 2. **Causality**.
 This harm is caused by the [Proposal](#proposal), that is, it does not exist without it.
 3. **Data-based**.
 The [Objection](#objections) is based on current data or past experiences.
 In other words, it is not an anticipation of future events.
-However, if the alleged harm is so disastrous that the [Circle](#circles) wouldn not be able to adapt in the future, this criteria can be disconsidered.
+However, if the alleged harm is so disastrous that the [Circle](#circles) would not be able to adapt in the future, this criteria can be disconsidered.
 4. **Role-related**.
 The [Objection](#objections) affects one of the [Objector](#objections) [Roles](#roles) in the [Circle](#circles).

 When validating [Objection](#objections), the [Facilitator](#facilitator) must not judge the accuracy of the arguments presented, but only if they were presented with logical reasoning and are thus reasonable.
 Valid [Objection](#objections) must be integrated.